Graduation Pathways for Students with Disabilities

-Strategies for Improving Indicator 1
+Strategies for Improving Graduation Outcomes

 - Review data collection and input procedures related to graduation rate.

-- Review and analyze trend and disaggregated data, including district, district region/feeder pattern, school, race, disability, to identify problem areas in graduation rate.
+- Review and analyze trend and disaggregated data, including district, district region/feeder pattern, school, race, disability, to identify problem areas in the graduation rate.

-Policies, Procedures and Practices
+Review and Develop Policies, Procedures and Practices to Support Students

 Review district and school policies and procedures (e.g., student progression plan, matriculation to postsecondary settings, articulation between school levels – elementary to middle to high, class/academic program access and enrollment, remediation structures, exceptional student education policy, discipline, attendance) to determine if existing policies or procedures may be impacting graduation rate.